Understanding pain to manage it

 Back to top

 The medications for pain are different from medications for IBD inflammation.
 Medications used to treat pain often target the gut-brain connection and pain pathways.
-Always check with your health care team before using any prescription or over-the-counter medications.
+Always check with your healthcare provider before using any prescription or over-the-counter medications.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) should be avoided in IBD patients.
 These medications include:

 Although these are used in other conditions to relieve pain (e.g., arthritis, osteoporosis), they may trigger flares in IBD patients.
-Speak to your IBD healthcare team if you have questions about NSAIDs use.
+Speak to your IBD healthcare provider if you have questions about NSAIDs use.

 Always check with your healthcare team before starting any medication(s) or over-the-counter products or supplements.